Finnish Navy: Independent Finland

-In 1927, after years of wrangling with various plans for how to modernize the navy, and partly due to the loss of the torpedo boat S2 in heavy seas in October 1925, the Parliament of Finland approved a plan to build two coastal defence ships (Panssarilaiva in Finnish), as well as four submarines.
-Motor torpedo boats were also acquired both from Britain, as well as from domestic sources.
-New minesweepers were also constructed.
+In 1927, following several years of planning and debate, and influenced in part by the loss of the torpedo boat S2 in heavy seas in October 1925, the Parliament of Finland approved a naval rearmament programme.
+This programme included the construction of two coastal defence ships and four submarines.
+Motor torpedo boats were also acquired from the United Kingdom and domestic shipyards, and additional minesweepers were built.
 The training ship was also acquired.

 World War II

-The strength of the Finnish Navy at the beginning of World War II was limited.
-Some of the planned ships had not yet been constructed and wartime constraints on the economy prolonged ship building times.
+At the outbreak of World War II, the Finnish Navy remained relatively small.
+Several planned vessels had not yet been completed, and wartime economic constraints delayed ongoing shipbuilding programmes.

 The Finnish Navy operated the following vessels in the Baltic Sea: